 CAD helps to visualize a design and shows how it may function.
 CAM helps to decide how to make that CAD part physically.
-So basically CAM software minimize the gap between CAD and manufacturing.
+So basically CAM software minimizes the gap between CAD and manufacturing.
 It acts as a bridge between CAD and manufacturing.

 CAM software creates all required codes to run an NC or CNC machine.
-It helps to selects tools, decides a tool guide path, and other miscellaneous function.
+It helps to selects tools, decides a tool guide path, and other miscellaneous functions.
 You can feed those codes in a machine to make it perform

-We all know that there are numerous types of machine.
+We all know that there are numerous types of machines.
 Not all CAM software can create codes for all machines.
 That is why there are different CAM software for different types of manufacturing operations.